waynesutton/better-todo/README.md

   - **Theme-aware phase badges** - Focus and Break badges adapt to your selected theme
   - **Smooth full-screen transitions** - no flash when entering full-screen mode
 - **Unsplash background images** - Optional beautiful nature images in Pomodoro full-screen mode with glass morphism overlay
+- **AI Writing Assistant** - Built-in AI chat powered by Claude for writing assistance
+  - Access from MessageCircle icon in header on any date page
+  - Each date has its own separate chat session with full conversation history
+  - Powered by Claude (claude-opus-4-5) for high-quality writing assistance
+  - Real-time message updates with Convex subscriptions
+  - Markdown rendering for AI responses with full syntax support
+  - Copy button on each AI message for easy content extraction
+  - Press "/" key to quickly focus the chat input from anywhere
+  - Enter to send, Shift+Enter for new lines
+  - Input position toggle (centered or left-aligned) with preference saved
+  - Chat indicator appears in sidebar under dates that have active conversations
+  - Authentication required - only authenticated users can access AI chat
+  - Full conversation context maintained (last 20 messages sent to Claude)
 - **Streaks feature** - Track your todo completion momentum (AI-free)
   - Fire icon in header with 7-bar weekly progress indicator
   - Automatic tracking of consecutive days completing all regular date-based todos